Monomial stability of Frobenius images: Applications to Garsia-Haiman modules

-Note that we may restrict to bi-graded components to get $[\mathcal{L}(\Delta_{\mu[n]})]_{(i,j)}\subseteq [\mathcal{L}(\Delta_{\mu[n+1]})]_{(i,j)}$.
-The rest of the claim follows by Proposition \ref{coinvFarbRange} and the fact that \textbf{FI}-modules are noetherian, i.e. that sub-\text{FI}-modules of finitely generated \textbf{FI}-modules are finitely generated. \end{proof}
+As with the diagonal harmonics and $\nabla e_n$, there are no known combinatorial formulas for the Schur decompositions of the modified Macdonald polynomials.
+The coefficients for the Schur expansion of $\tilde{H}_\nu[X;q,t]$ are referred to as the \textbf{modified $q,t$-Kostka numbers}, $\tilde{K}_{\lambda,\nu}(q,t)\in \N[q,t]$, satisfying

-Thus, we know that the modules $[MD_{\mu[n]}]_{(i,j)}$ form a URMS sequence.
-The bi-graded Frobenius image of $MD_{\mu[n]}$ is a modified Macdonald polynomial which is defined below.
-As with the diagonal harmonics and $\nabla e_n$, there are no known combinatorial formulas the Schur decompositions of the modified Macdonald polynomials.
-Luckily, the modified Macdonald polynomials have the following combinatorial formula for their monomial expansion provided by Haglund, Haiman, and Loehr \cite{HHL}, allowing our method to apply.
+So in particular, $\tilde{K}_{\lambda,\nu}(1,1)=K_{\lambda,\nu}$ reduces to an ordinary Kostka number by Proposition \ref{MDFrob}.
+We get the following combinatorial inequality as an immediate corollary of applying Corollary \ref{monomialMonotonicity} to the torsion-free \textbf{FI}-module $GH_{\mu^{(\bullet)}}$.